Top topics on this page:

 The first step in the lawsuit process is to get a free, no-obligation consultation from a cerebral palsy lawyer.

-During your free case review, a case manager and/or nurse will ask questions about your pregnancy and childbirth, as well as your child’s condition.
+During your free case review, a case manager and/or nurse will ask questions about your pregnancy, childbirth, and child’s condition.

 If your lawyer believes your child’s cerebral palsy was caused by medical negligence, you may be able to file a lawsuit.